nuxt/docs/guide/directory-structure.md

 ## Full Options Directory Structure

-> Need to be written and explain that static and store are convention names
+> Need to be written and explain that static and store folders are convention named

 ```bash
 |--- pages